The point, multipoint, polyline, or polygon features that define the locations for determining one or more surface properties.

 |LAS Dataset Layer; Mosaic Layer; Raster Layer; Terrain Layer; TIN Layer|

-The surface elevation property that will be added to the attribute table of the input feature class.
-The following list summarizes the available property keywords and their supported geometry types:
+Specifies the surface elevation properties that will be added to the attribute table of the input feature class.

 The spacing at which z-values will be interpolated.
 By default, the raster cell size is used when the input surface is a raster, and the natural densification of the triangulated surface is used when the input is a terrain or TIN dataset.